decaporg/decap-cms/website/content/docs/docusaurus.md

 </ol>

-🎉 Now you can access the admin interface through your deployed URL.
+🎉 All done!
+Now you can access the admin interface through your deployed URL.